Unseen Footage and a Possible Return: A Conversation about the Romer Family Archive

 The languages of the event are Polish and Ukrainian.
 Simultaneous translation will be provided.

-Drawing on the metaphor of "returns," which is particularly sensitive today, the series "Domowroty / Returning / Homing" actualizes reflections on the constant process of physical and material return and emotional and intellectual reflections on what is place, belonging, and connection.
+Drawing on the metaphor of "returns," which is particularly sensitive today, the series "Domowroty / ПОВЕРНЕННЯ / Homing" actualizes reflections on the constant process of physical and material return, as well as emotional and intellectual reflections on what is place, belonging, and connection.
 The public program is part of the project "Homing: Returns of People, Places and Archive."
 The project is implemented in cooperation with the Goethe-Institut in Ukraine.

 The exhibition "Domowroty / ПОВЕРНЕННЯ / Homing" is organized by Andrij Bojarov, Center for Urban History and Lviv Municipal Art Center in partnership with the Consulate General of the Republic of Poland in Lviv and Department of Culture of the Lviv City Council.